modehnal/GNOMETerminalAutomation/article/presentation_article.md

   If you will attempt to write new tests I imagine you will encounter some issues that you can fix yourselfs based on the error provided.

+  Now you can run any test that is present in `gnome-terminal` project.
+To see what tests are present you can look at the `mapper.yaml` file to `testmapper` section or browse the `feature` files and see what `tags` are defined.
+Or you can simply run it all with `'$ behave'`

 ## Errors you can encounter.

   - ## **ModuleNotFoundError: No module named 'ponytail'**